awsdocs/aws-systems-manager-user-guide/doc_source/automation-awsdocs-win.md

 This step installs Windows updates by using the AWS\-InstallWindowsUpdates public document\.
 By default, Systems Manager searches for and installs all missing updates\.
 You can change the default behavior by specifying one of the following parameters: `IncludeKbs`, `ExcludeKbs`, `Categories`, or `SeverityLevels`\.

 **Step 8: runPostUpdateScript \(aws:runCommand action\)**
-This step enables you to specify a script as a string that executes after the updates have been installed\.
+This step enables you to specify a script as a string that runs after the updates have been installed\.

 **Step 9: runSysprepGeneralize \(aws:runCommand action\) **
 This step uses the AWS\-InstallPowerShellModule public document to download an AWS public PowerShell module\.
 Systems Manager verifies the integrity of the module by using an SHA\-256 hash\.
-Systems Manager then executes sysprep using AWS\-supported methods for either EC2Launch \(Windows Server 2016\) or EC2Config \(Windows Server 2008 R2 through 2012 R2\)\.
+Systems Manager then runs sysprep using AWS\-supported methods for either EC2Launch \(Windows Server 2016\) or EC2Config \(Windows Server 2008 R2 through 2012 R2\)\.

 **Step 10: stopInstance \(aws:changeInstanceState action\) **
 This step stops the updated instance\.